 American Kidney Fund Safety Net Grants

-Treatment-specific expenses such as transportation costs to reach dialysis; over-the-counter medicines, medication co-payments, kidney donor expenses and other necessities such as dentures.
+Treatment-specific expenses: We help patients pay for transportation to reach dialysis; over-the-counter medicines; medication co-payments; and other necessities, such as dentures.

-Nutritional products, and durable medical supplies.
-The American Kidney Fund has contracted with mail order pharmacies to provide medications and supplies at discount prices, thereby increasing the purchasing power of patients’ grants
+Nutritional products, and durable medical supplies: We have contracted with mail-order pharmacies to provide nutritional supplements and supplies at discount prices, thereby increasing the purchasing power of patients’ grants.

-The cost of dialysis while traveling.
-Patients or facilities may be reimbursed for the 20% of treatment costs not covered by Medicare or any other source for emergency transient dialysis.
-Grants are limited to travel necessitated by death or serious illness in the family or for the purpose of kidney transplant workup only.
+The cost of dialysis while traveling: Patients or facilities may be reimbursed for the 20 percent of treatment costs not covered by Medicare or any other source for emergency transient dialysis.
+Grants are limited to travel necessitated by death or serious illness in the family, or for the purpose of kidney transplant workup only.